24×7 Remote Management and Monitoring

 The very first thing you need to do right away is ensure you have an Antivirus application.
 I don’t recommend that you use the Windows defender application as although it will be supported until July 2015, it doesn’t rank very highly when compared against other free Antivirus applications.

-Avast.
+A free Antivirus application that performs well is Avast.
 The free version of this application is very effective.
 With a good Antivirus application, threats should be found before they have time to damage your system.

 For heightened security, try Kaspersky Internet Security.
 This application includes the ability to use heuristics to catch threats such as Malware or Ransom ware.